MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-The index of the last occurrence, when searched backwards, of the first character of the substring when successful; otherwise `npos`.
+The index of the first character of the substring when successful; otherwise `npos`.

 ## <a name="size"></a>  basic_string_view::size

-Returns the number of elements in the underlying string at the time the string_view was constructed.
+Returns the number of elements in the string_view.

 ```cpp
 constexpr size_type size() const noexcept;